TransparentHealth/mu2/transport/ttt-configuration.md

 Transport Testing Tool Configuration
 ====================================

-This document describes how to get the Trandport Testing Tool (TTT) configured on your own hardware or instance.
+This document describes how to get the Transport Testing Tool (TTT) configured on your own hardware or instance.

 Last updated: March 8, 2013 by Alan Viars